Science and innovation

 We propose the use of technological tools and scientific knowledge, for the reduction of environmental impact of human activity, as well as the use of natural resources with a sustainable approach.

-The laboratory is led by the Dr. Denis Magaña-Ortiz, profesor investigador titular del Tecnológico Nacional de México/Tecnológico de Mérida desde 2017.
+The laboratory is led by the Dr. Denis Magaña-Ortiz, researcher-professor at the Tecnológico Nacional de México/Tecnológico de Mérida from 2017.
 (See Profile).

 Objectives